-- 4. All scaffolds must be inspected daily by a competent person.
-(See Form K) Landmark Builders' scaffold inspection process must be followed including tagging of scaffolds and completion of checklists.
-This excludes narrow rolling Bakers scaffold. - 5.
-All access ladders must extend at least 36 inches above the landing and be tied off to prevent slipping.
-If a ladder must be accessed without a tie off, then someone must hold the ladder at its base. - 6.
-All step ladders must be used according to the manufacturer's recommendations.
-Step ladders may not be folded and leaned for use.
-The top two rungs may not be used as steps.
-Users shall always face the ladder while ascending or descending it.
-Never straddle or sit on ladders. - 7.
-Ladders with damaged rungs or side rails must be taken out of service.
-Manufacturer's supplied labels must be clearly visible on all ladders. - 8.
-Workers who are required to operate fork trucks or aerial work platforms must be trained and able to show proof of such training before usage. - 9.
+- 8. Workers who are required to operate fork trucks or aerial work platforms must be trained and able to show proof of such training before usage. - 9.
 Workers using grinders, masonry saws, gas powered saws, chop saws or chipping/jack hammers must wear safety glasses and face shields. - 10.
 Face shields and welding shields must be the type that are used in conjunction with a hard hat. - 11.
 Workers exposed to harmful dust or fumes must wear proper respiratory protection. - 12.
 Workers exposed to excessive noise levels must wear hearing protection. - 13.
-If determined and required by the Project Superintendent, workers must wear safety glasses at all times when in the construction area. - 14.
+If determined and required by the Project Superintendent, workers must always wear safety glasses when in the construction area.
+Clear safety glasses will be worn in all interior environments when required by site superintendent. - 14.
 Workers must wear hard hats and proper work attire when in the construction area.
 Sleeved shirts are required.
 Long pants are required.
 Work shoes are required (no tennis shoes are allowed). - 15.
 Accessing the structure from aerial work platforms is not permitted. - 16.
-Workers must tie off at all times when using or moving articulating boom lift platforms. - 17.
-Tieing off to perimeter cables or wooden guardrails is not permitted. - 18.
+Workers must always tie off when using or moving articulating boom lift platforms. - 17.
+Tying off to perimeter cables or wooden guardrails is not permitted. - 18.
 Lanyards may not be looped around objects and back to themselves unless they are specifically designed to do so.
 Beam clamps, safety straps or other approved fall protection device must be used. - 19.
 All extension cords must be 12 gauge or larger with grounds and cords with damaged sheaths or missing prongs must be taken out of service immediately. - 20.
 GFCI outlets or GFCI connectors must be used for power needs. - 21.
 All torches must be kept in proper working order and must be equipped with flash back preventors. - 22.
-All fuels, oxygen, acetylene, etc. must be stored upright and secure in areas where fumes can not accumulate and 20' apart. - 23.
-Rigging inspections must be completed before any lift is made with cranes, forklifts, backhoes, trackhoes, etc. Defective rigging must be immediately tagged and removed from service. - 24.
+All fuels, oxygen, acetylene, etc. must be stored upright and secure in areas where fumes cannot accumulate and 20' apart. - 23.
+Rigging inspections must be completed before any lift is made with cranes, forklifts, backhoes, track hoes, etc. Defective rigging must be immediately tagged and removed from service. - 24.
 Tag lines must be used on all lifts except concrete buckets. - 25.
-All equipment powered by flammable or combustible materials must have a fire extinguisher located within 20 feet of the equipment.

-- 26. All rebar or conduits on which a worker could become impaled must be protected with impalement prevention rebar caps.
+All equipment powered by flammable or combustible materials must have a fire extinguisher located within 20 feet of the equipment. - 26.
+All rebar or conduits on which a worker could become impaled must be protected with impalement prevention rebar caps.
 This includes all rebar 5 feet or less in height and all rebar below any walking/working surface.
 Horizontal rebar which could scratch skin or catch clothing must be capped. - 27.
 All jobsite signs and posters providing information or warnings must be observed. - 28.
 No horseplay or scuffling will be permitted. - 29.
 Defective hand or power tools must be removed from the jobsite. - 30.
 Powder actuated tools must be used properly and employees using these tools must be trained and show proof of such training.
 All used loads must be placed in a bucket or cup of water and not placed on walking/working surfaces. - 31.
 Workers who are required to direct traffic must be equipped with a high visibility vest and directional sign that indicates "Stop" on one side and "Slow" on the other side. - 32.
 No one will be allowed on the jobsite while under the influence of intoxicants or drugs.
 ANYONE VIOLATING THIS MAY BE IMMEDIATELY DISCHARGED.
 Do not allow the person under the influence to leave the jobsite on his own.
 Call a taxi or use other means.
 Contact the Safety Manager immediately. - 33.
-Work areas must be cleaned at the end of each work day.
+Work areas must be cleaned at the end of each workday. - 34.
+Use of music devices and earbuds are prohibited on Landmark Builders' jobsites.